w3c/wot-architecture/proposals/security_and_privacy.md

 W3C Security and Privacy Questionnaire as best as we could... but please take into consideration that most of these questions are not fully applicable to our situation.

-Security in the IoT is unavoidably more complex than in the web as it involves general networks of communication rather than just the client-server architecture of web servers and browsers.
+Security in the IoT is unavoidably more complex than in the web.
+IoT systems often use patterns of communication that are more general than the relatively straightforward client-server architecture of web servers and browsers.
 For example, the "same origin policy" is considered a cornerstone of web security.
+However, a single IoT device may connect and integrate information from several other IoT devices (and even send commands to them) as a fundamental part of its operation.
 In addition,
-security on the web is often concerned with the "user's device" or the "user agent", which is always a client (the browser).
+security on the web is often concerned with the "user's device" or the "user agent", which is always a single client (the browser).
-However, the IoT is often more concerned with machine-to-machine communication;
+The IoT is often more concerned with machine-to-machine communication;
-there is no "user".
+there is frequently not even a human "user" directly associated with a device.
-If an IoT device _is_ associated with a user, it may be a client, or a server---or even both at the same time.
+If an IoT device _is_ associated with a user, such as in a Smart Home context, the device may be a client, or a server---or even both at the same time.
+Devices may also be associated with many users, not just one.
-Finally, even if an IoT device has a "user interface" it will be more varied than that of the browser, and under control of the device manufacturer, not the proposed WoT standard.
+Finally, even if an IoT device has a "user interface" it will be more varied than that of the browser, and this UI will be under control of the device manufacturer, not the proposed WoT standard.

 The kinds of risks we have to deal with in the WoT are also different than those in the Web.
-For example, the WoT does not support downloading and executing arbitrary scripts from other devices.
+For example, unlike HTML the WoT does not directly support downloading and executing scripts from other network services.
 So many risks having to deal with such execution are not relevant.
-On the other hand, the types of sensors and actuators supported by IoT devices are much broader and can even include systems whose compromise would have safety implications.
+On the other hand, among other risks, the types of sensors and actuators supported by IoT devices are much broader and can even include systems whose compromise would have safety implications.